-However, before you start shopping for lenders, it’s important to understand the requirements to be approved for a personal loan.
+However, before you start shopping for lenders, it’s important to understand the requirements for a personal loan if you want to be approved.
 While requirements vary from lender to lender, we can take a look at some basic guidelines to give you a good idea of whether or not you might qualify.

-Let’s take a look at what you should know about qualifying for a personal loan.
+Let’s take a look at what you should know about the requirements for a personal loan.

 What are the Requirements for a Personal Loan?

 If you’re interested in applying for a personal loan, be sure to understand the basic requirements before moving forward.